-Recently, automatic paraphrasing has been attracting increasing attention due to its potential in a wide range of natural language processing application (NLPRS, 2001; ACL, 2003).
-For example, paraphrasing has been applied to pre-editing and post-editing in machine translation (Shirai et al., 1993), query expansion for question answering (Ravichandran and Hovy, 2002), and reading assistance (Carroll et al., 1999; Inui et al., 2003).
-There are various levels of lexical and structural paraphrasing as the following examples demonstrate1:
+Recently, automatic paraphrasing has been attracting increasing attention due to its potential in a wide range of natural language processing application [11, 1].
+For example, paraphrasing has been applied to pre-editing and post-editing in machine translation [14], query expansion for question answering [13], and reading assistance [2, 6].

+There are various levels of lexical and structural paraphrasing as the following examples demonstrate:

 - (1) s.
-He accomplished the mission perfectly.t.
+He accomplished the mission perfectly. - t.
 He achieved the mission perfectly. - (2) s.
-It was a Honda that John sold to Tom.t.
+It was a Honda that John sold to Tom. - t.
 John sold a Honda to Tom.

 In automating such paraphrasing, the difficulty of specifying the applicability conditions of each paraphrasing pattern is one of the major problems.
-For example, it is not easy to specify under what conditions "accomplish" can be paraphrased into "achieve".
+For example, it is not easy to specify under what conditions "accomplish" can be paraphrased into "achieve."
 Paraphrasing patterns with wrong applicability conditions would produce various types of erroneous paraphrases from input, which we call transfer errors.
 We thus need to develop a robust method to detect and correct transfer errors in the post-transfer process by way of a safety net.